TheDoffee/ClickCooldown-plugin/README.md

 - Proper functionality with redstone signals
 - Recovery of activators after server restart
 - Save all settings and active cooldowns
+- **NEW:** Automatic removal of broken activators from the cooldown system

 ## Commands